 Yoga is the embodied practice of ancient Hindu philosophy that teaches us how to cultivate a deep awareness of our mental and emotional bodies through movement, breath work, and meditation.
 Yoga classes with Persimmon Herb School offer a full yogic experience through a combination of gentle exercise, deep breathing, relaxation and guided meditation.

-Weekly Community Yoga: (no registration needed)
+Weekly Community Yoga:

 Tuesday Evenings 7:30 -8:30 p.m.

 (23 N 5th Ave, Beech Grove, IN 46107)